MegrezZhu/gig/README.md

 ### Packaging project

-> Wanna send a cleaned & packaged project to collaborators or your tutor?
+> Wanna send a cleaned & packaged project to collaborators or tutors?

 #### Just pack it